The Basic Dilemma of the Artist

 Note: Immersive vs. Trigger Art

-There are two types of art: immersive and
+There are two types of art:

 Immersive art invites you into the creator's mind, provides you with privileged access and keys to his or her inner landscape and private language and thus leverages empathy and intersubjectivity to new heights.
 It engenders a joint theory of mind.